 The Friends will provide the fellow with a monthly stipend paid out on a quarterly basis after submission of a summary of work.
 Fellows do not qualify for any benefits, nor will the Friends deduct any taxes from fellow’s stipend.
 It is the Fellow’s responsibility to determine their tax obligations and file income tax reports as required.

 Applicants for the fellowship must be eligible to work in the United States.
 Applicants must demonstrate an interest in women’s issues.
 Previous experience with project management, event planning, fundraising and/or logistics considered an asset.
 Experience with MS Word, Excel, website, database and newsletter programs.
 Social media, administrative and organizational skill sets are highly preferred.

 How to apply

-Send a cover letter and resume indicating your interest in the fellowship and your availability in 2013 - 2014 via e-mail to Marily Mondejar, President of the Friends at email@example.com.
+Send a cover letter and resume indicating your interest in the fellowship and your availability via e-mail to Friends Board at womenSF@friendscosw.org.
 Interviews will be conducted as applications are received until position is filled.